wonkodv/hanstool/README.md

     ;                    Execute a python statement.
     =                    Evaluate a python expression and show the result ?
-Show help on a command or evaluated python expression debug                Debug a Command
-    edit_file            Edit a file using EDITOR.
+Show help on a command or evaluated python expression debug                Debug a Command using PDB.
+Uses the Console edit_file            Edit a file using EDITOR.
     exception_trace      Open the traceback of the latest exception in gvim [...] exit                 Quit with return code or 0. history              Search for a command in the history file. import               Import a module into Env.
     l                    List all commands.
-    mount                Mount a dvice by its label, partlabel or name. o                    Open something with xdg-open.
-    py                   start a python repl
-    quit                 Quit with return code or 0. rand                 Copy a random number to the Clipboard. reload               Reload none, one or all Modules and all scripts. repeat_fake          Repeat the fake-sequence last tested.
-    restart              Restart ht.
+    quit                 Quit with return code or 0. rand                 Copy a random number to the Clipboard. reload               Reload none, one or all Modules.
+Then reload all scripts. restart              Restart ht.
-    timer                timer timer
+    timer                timer
-    txt                  Edit ~/txt.
-    update_check         Check for updates in git.
     vb                   Open VirtualBox (the manager) or start a box with the name

 Frontends
 -----------

 Any packet can be a HT-Fronend.
 The user chooses which one(s) to load on the commandline.

-*   CLI: This one is really almost a shell
+*   `ht3.cli`: This one is really almost a shell
-*   A little Window with a bigger log window
+*   `ht3.gui`: A little Window with a bigger log window
-*   Hotkeys: (Probably runs paralell to anotherone) which has systemwide hotkeys for some commands
-    Currently only on windows
+*   `ht3.hotkey`: (Probably runs paralell to anotherone) Systemwide hotkeys for some commands (specify the hotkey in `@cmd(attrs=dict(HotKey="Ctrl+F5"))` Currently only on windows
-*   a Daemon: listens on a socket for commands. commands can be sent with `python -m ht3.client "command"
+*   `ht3.htd`: a Daemon that listens on a socket for commands.
-    Only on UNIX.
+    Commands can be sent with `python -m ht3.client "command" Only on UNIX.
 *   [Awesome WM Client](./docs/AWESOME.md): A piece of lua that runs `ht3.client`
 *   more are easily implemented, see [Frontends](./docs/FRONTENDS.md)

 Command Line
 -----------